 On this site you’ll find blog posts about issues that are important to me, and which I research and teach.
 Topics include ageism and sexism, gender and sexuality, intimate relationships, and sexual health and sexual well-being.

 Central to all of this is the challenge to negative social stereotypes and harmful prejudice and discrimination, and the celebration of older age and older female bodies.
 Use the ‘Tag Cloud’ at the bottom of each page to access these topics.

 My first degree and PhD are in psychology, and my PhD (awarded in 2001) explored the meaning of recreational dance drug use to young women.
 As well as providing insight into 1990s dance club culture in England, it was one of the first studies where women were interviewed about their experiences.
 And the first to report heavy and polydrug use in young women, therefore challenging traditional representations of female recreational drug users.

-I’m a Senior Lecturer at the School of Nursing and Midwifery, University of Sheffield.
+I’m a Reader at the School of Nursing and Midwifery, University of Sheffield.
 Learn more about my research here and teaching here.

 – Committee member of the Sheffield Sexual Health Network

 – Associate Fellow of the British Psychological Society

 – Postgraduate Research Lead (School of Nursing & Midwifery, University of Sheffield)